 Our obligations under the junior subordinated notes and the guarantee will be unsecured and rank junior in priority of payment to all of our current and future Senior Obligations, as defined in the attached prospectus.
-As of September 30, 2001, we had Senior Obligations outstanding of approximately \$73 billion.
+As of September 30, 2001, there was approximately \$73 billion of outstanding Senior Obligations of Bank of America.